 Sprinkle the crushed leaves on the glue outline.

 Shake off the excess leaf crumbles.

 Use other objects, like sticks or moss that you have collected to add details.

 Tell a story about your picture.

-Leaves are nature’s food factories.
-Plants take water from the ground through their roots.
-They take a gas called carbon dioxide from the air.
+Leaves are a plant’s food factories.
+They take water from the ground through their roots and take a gas called carbon dioxide from the air.
 Plants use sunlight to turn water and carbon dioxide into oxygen and glucose.
-Oxygen is a gas in the air that we need to breathe.
+That's one way that plants help us.
+They produce the oxygen in the air that we need to breathe.
 Glucose is a kind of sugar.
 Plants use glucose as food for energy and as a building block for growing.
 The way plants turn water and carbon dioxide into oxygen and sugar is called photosynthesis.
-That means “putting together with light.”
-A chemical called chlorophyll helps make photosynthesis happen.
+Plants have a chemical called chlorophyll that helps make photosynthesis happen.
 Chlorophyll is what gives plants their green color.